gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy muttered.

 Instead of replying,
-Doctor Johel laid her hands on the apps set into the arms of her chair.
-The displays in front of them came to life.
+Doctor Johel laid her hands on the apps in the arms of her chair, bringing the displays in front of them to life.
 A dozen views of the surrounding tundra nestled between status indicators like those Iffy had grown up with on the *Guinevere*.
 Temperatures and battery reserves,